-An offset account is simply a account that is linked to your home loan in such a way that it reduces the amount of interest you have to pay.
+First, what is an offset account?
+An offset account is simply an account that is linked to your home loan in such a way that it reduces the amount of interest you have to pay.

 "When you have an offset you don’t earn interest on your savings.
 However, you are benefiting as the interest on your savings is actually working to reduce the amount payable on the loan."